Marvin-Brouwer/FluentSerializer/doc/local-github-actions/run-github-actions-locally.md

 # Installing on Ubuntu

-These are the steps necessary to make act run on `Ubuntu`.
+These are the steps necessary to run the GitHub actions runner on `Ubuntu`.

 ## Installing docker